ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 Type: `Float32`.

 !!! note "Note"
-    If no values were passed to the function (when using `quantileTimingIf`), [NaN](../../data_types/float.md#data_type-float-nan-inf) is returned.
-The purpose of this is to differentiate these cases from the cases which result in zero.
-See [ORDER BY clause](../select.md#select-order-by) for the note on sorting `NaN` values.
+    If no values are passed to the function (when using `quantileTimingIf`), [NaN](../../data_types/float.md#data_type-float-nan-inf) is returned.
+The purpose of this is to differentiate these cases from cases that result in zero.
+See [ORDER BY clause](../select.md#select-order-by) for notes on sorting `NaN` values.

-The result is deterministic (it doesn't depend on the order of query processing).
+The result is deterministic (it doesn't depend on the query processing order).

 **Example**